kloverde/jquery-PickAndChoose/README.md

 See LICENSE for this software's licensing terms.

 PickAndChoose is a jQuery plugin which allows you make selections from a list of displayed items.
-There are two boxes:  one box contains a list of available options and the other displays the items you've selected.
-You select and deselect options by using buttons that sit between the two boxes.
-When you select an option, it moves from the 'available' box to the 'selected' box.
-When you deselect an option, the opposite happens.
-You can also select and deselect all options at once.
+There are two boxes:  one box contains a list of available items and the other displays the items you've selected.
+You select and deselect items by using buttons that sit between the two boxes.
+When you select an item, it moves from the 'available' box to the 'selected' box.
+When you deselect an item, the opposite happens.
+You can also select and deselect all items at once.

 Setup is incredibly simple:  invoke the plugin on an empty &lt;div&gt; and pass in the values for the selection boxes in JSON format.
 The plugin takes care of the rest.